inkVerb/VIP/301-shell/Lesson-02.md

 | **10** : `gedit ODT-FILE.txt`

-*Delete the .txt file so we can try another way...*
+*Close the file in gedit with Ctrl + W, then delete the .txt file so we can try another way...*

 | **11** : `rm ODT-FILE.txt`